Conquer Divide: Collaborations

 Vocalist Kiarely Castillo collaborated with The Plot In You's vocalist Landon Tewers on his self-titled solo project.
 On December 14, 2015, they released a song together titled "Waste of My Time".
 She also performed a cover of "Scream" by Michael Jackson with German band Annisokay.

 Guitarist Kristen Sturgis wrote a vocal melody for Miss May I's song "Turn Back The Time" from their 2015 release Deathless.
 She also did vocal engineering, gang vocals, and translation work on Chunk No Captain Chunk's album Pardon My French in 2013.
 In 2018, Sturgis worked with popular YouTuber Meytal Cohen on an all-female rendition of Asking Alexandria's song "Into The Fire" for her new "Co-Lab" video series.
 Kiarely traded places with Sleeping With Sirens frontman Kellin Quinn in November 2020 on a "Freaky Friday" episode for Joey Sturgis Tones where Quinn sang "Chemicals" and Kiarely sang "P.S.
 Missing You" by Sleeping With Sirens.
 In April 2022, it was announced that the band would be featured on Electric Callboy's sixth album Tekkno, on the song "Fuckboi", which was co-written by Sturgis.
+On June 26, 2023, Kristen recorded backing vocals for Falling In Reverse on their cover of Papa Roach's song "Last Resort (Reimagined) ".

+In January 2026, the band cowrote with Stitched Up Heart on the song "Glitch Bitch", the song will be featured on the album Medusa, which will be released on June 12, 2026.
+The song features Kiarely singing, and Kristen debuting screaming vocals.